icerpc/icerpc-docs/README.md

 ## Writing Documentation

-For comprehensive guidelines on documentation writing, including how to use custom nodes and tags, please refer to the [Writing Documentation](/WRITING_DOCS.md) page.
+For comprehensive guidelines on writing documentation, including how to use custom nodes and tags, please refer to the [Writing Documentation](/WRITING_DOCS.md) page.